Find out how pension review scams work, how to avoid them and what to do if you are scammed.

-If you have already moved your pension pot and have concerns, firstly contact any authorised firms that were involved.
-The Financial Ombudsman Service may be able to help if you cannot get the matter resolved with those firms.
+If you have already moved your pension pot and have concerns, contact the firm involved and ask for your money back.
+The Financial Ombudsman Service may be able to help if you can’t resolve the matter.

-- Find out more about how to spot pension scams on The Pension Regulator’s website
+- read more about how to spot pension scams on The Pension Regulator’s website